mars0i/free/README.md

 # free

-A Clojure library designed to ... well, that part is up to you.

-## Usage

-FIXME
+Experiments with free energy minimization, i.e. prediction error minimization, i.e. predictive processing, in the neuroscience sense.

 ## License

-Copyright © 2016 FIXME

-Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.
+This software is copyright 2016 by [Marshall Abrams](http://members.logical.net/~marshall/), and is distributed under the [Gnu General Public License version 3.0](http://www.gnu.org/copyleft/gpl.html) as specified in the file LICENSE, except where noted, or where code has been included that was released under a different license.